 Sarcoma is an uncommon group of cancers that arise in the bones and connective tissue such as fat and muscle.
 In most cases, it’s not clear what causes sarcoma.
 Treatment may include surgery, radiation, and chemotherapy.
 Campbell's sarcoma arose in the soft tissue in her calf.

 Campbell created the SkiFast Foundation to help other kids with cancer.
-Diagnosed with CIC-DUX4 Sarcoma in 2017, she has been battling for three years.
-Her goal is to inspire other kids and provide them with financial support so they can pursue their dreams.
+Diagnosed with CIC-DUX4 Sarcoma in 2017, she battled for nearly four years.
+Her goal was to inspire other kids and provide them with financial support so they can pursue their dreams.

 Bill has always been there for Campbell, even hosting her as a student in 8th grade for her first year at the Vail Ski and Snowboard Academy.
 Bill graduated from the United States Air Force Academy in 1994.

-Caitlin is 25 years old and a passionate skier and biker.
-She is always there for Campbell at appointments and at home.
+Caitlin is 27 years old and a passionate skier and biker.
+She is very passionate about continuing Campbell's fight for a cure.
 Her car is always repping childhood cancer awareness stickers!
 Caitlin is a 2016 Graduate of the United States Air Force Academy.

 Gibby loves being with her kids and running the Sullivan Zoo which includes 2 dogs, 1 cat, and a bird.
 She is a native of Colorado and the mountains are her home.
 Although Gibby's background is in the Arts she feels like she has a Masters in Pediatric Cancer after three years of managing and supporting Campbell through her treatments.
 Gibby is very excited about the SkiFast Foundation Scholarships; whether you are part of a team or individual sport or pursuing an artistic passion, being able to stay involved is a key mental health advantage for any child or teen that has been diagnosed with cancer.